ealvarezj/DataScience-Portfolio/index.md

 ## 3. Clean and analyze employee exit surveys. [[more]](/DataScience-Portfolio/Projects/exit_surveys)

 In this project I analyzed data from the Department of Education, Training and Employment (DETE) and the Technical and Further Education (TAFE) institute in Queensland, Australia.

+## 3. Schools Test. [[more]](/DataScience-Portfolio/Projects/Schools)

+In this project I analyzed data from the Department of Education, Training and Employment (DETE) and the Technical and Further Education (TAFE) institute in Queensland, Australia.